Brubning/Angular-MsIdentity/README.md

 # Angular-MsIdentity
-Worked example of MSAL (Angular) and MS Identity (ASP.NET Core) for Microsoft Entra ID authentication
+Worked example of Angular MSAL and WebAPI MS Identity integration for authentication with Microsoft Entra ID.